Information Design in Cheap Talk: Positive Information Transmission

-Proposition \ref{oppoprop} is valid regardless of how the sender's and receiver's preferences compare in any one of the two states.
-As long as their marginal incentives are opposite, information design has no value.
-Figure \ref{oppoex} shows one such example.
+Proposition \ref{oppoprop} is valid regardless of whether sender and receiver have the same or different rankings over the set of actions in the two states.
+As long as their marginal incentives are opposite, information cannot be transmitted.\footnote{ This result is related to \cite{LinLiu} in their model of credible persuasion.
+With opposite marginal incentives, the sender's overall net gain from swapping messages in both states is always positive.
+Therefore they cannot generate incentive compatibility in their model. } Figure \ref{oppoex} shows one such example.
 The sender's value function $\overline{v}(\cdot)$ in this figure is obviously not concave.
-Nevertheless, because the slope in each separate segment of $\overline{v}(\cdot)$ is decreasing, Proposition \ref{oppoprop} implies that, for any prior belief, information design cannot improve the sender's payoff when he cannot commit to truth telling.
+Nevertheless, because the slope in each separate segment of $\overline{v}(\cdot)$ is decreasing, Proposition \ref{oppoprop} implies that, despite the sender's power to commit to an information structure, this cannot improve his payoff from a babbling equilibrium for any prior belief.